withdave/qlik-sense-object-id-grabber/README.md

 # qsog
-Qlik Sense Object Grabber (Bookmarklet to get Qlik Sense object IDs)
+Qlik Sense Object Grabber (Bookmarklet to get Qlik Sense object IDs).

+Either create a bookmark yourself below, or go to https://withdave.github.io/qsog/ and drag the button to your bookmarks bar.

 ## Purpose